hamidb80/elementary-row-operations/readme.md

 - `r1 <> r2`: swapes row 1 and row 2
 - `?`: prints matrix so far
 - `1 2 ...`: add the row `1 2 ...` to the matrix

+## Features
+- [x] support rational numbers

+## Limitations
+- [ ] cannot use floating point numbers, it must be represented in rational form.